Straits Settlements

-The Straits Settlements originally consisted of the four individual settlements of Penang, Singapore, Malacca, and Dinding.
-Christmas Island and the Cocos Islands were added in 1886.
+The Straits Settlements originally consisted of the four individual settlements of Penang, Singapore, Malacca and Dinding.
+Christmas Island and the Cocos (Keeling) Islands were added in 1886.
 The island of Labuan, off the coast of Borneo, was also incorporated into the colony with effect from 1 January 1907, becoming a separate settlement within it in 1912.
 Most of the territories now form part of Malaysia, from which Singapore separated in 1965.
-The Cocos (or Keeling) Islands were transferred to Australian control in 1955.
-Christmas Island was transferred in 1958.
-Their administration was combined in 1996 to form the Australian Indian Ocean Territories.
+The Cocos (Keeling) Islands and Christmas Island were transferred from Singapore to Australian control in 1955 and 1958, respectively.
+Their administrations were combined in 1996 to form the Australian Indian Ocean Territories.